-The E.U. has announced that the visa waiver programme called ETIAS (short for E.U.
-Travel Information Authorisation System) will commence at the beginning of 2021.
-That’s a few years yet so if you haven’t needed a visa to go to the Netherlands or anywhere else in Europe up to now, you won’t need one until 2021.
+The E.U. has announced that the visa waiver program called ETIAS (European Travel Information Authorisation System) will commence at the beginning of 2023.
+That’s a few years yet so if you haven’t needed a visa to go to the Netherlands or anywhere else in Europe up to now, you won’t need one until 2023.
 ETIAS is being introduced to improve the level of security in Europe, which has been reeling from increased terror attacks and high number of refugees.
-Many member states of the E.U. have been concerned that the immigration rules between European countries have been too lax and easily exploited by criminals for criminals and other visitors deemed security threats.
+Many member states of the E.U. have been concerned that the immigration rules between European countries have been too lax and easily exploited by criminals and other visitors deemed security threats.
 The ETIAS system is similar to a visa waiver system now used in the U.S. When the Netherlands ETIAS is up and running, it will cost only €7 per applicant per travel authorisation and will last 3 years before an applicant will need to reapply using the online application form.

 Netherlands, the E.U. and Schengen

 The Netherlands was one of the founding members of the European Union.
 In the early days the EU was called the “Common Market” and was intended to boost the economies of member countries by minimising trade barriers.
 The much expanded European Union now consists of 27 different states and the influence that the E.U. government has on these states is much more diverse than when it first began.
 Most of the E.U. countries, including the Netherlands belong to the Schengen Group, which is only indirectly related to the E.U.
 All Schengen nationals can travel freely within the Schengen zone but non E.U. and non Schengen passport holders must either get a visa in advance (the Schengen Visa) or get their passport stamped on arrival.